arvidn/libtorrent/branches/RC_0_16/docs/manual.rst

 It is possible to prevent libtorrent from binding to port 0 by passing in the flag ``session::no_system_port`` in the ``flags`` argument.

-The interface parameter can also be a hostname that will resolve to the device you want to listen on.
 If you don't specify an interface, libtorrent may attempt to listen on multiple interfaces (typically 0.0.0.0 and ::).
 This means that if your IPv6 interface doesn't work, you may still see a listen_failed_alert_, even though the IPv4 port succeeded.